MUCollective/multiverse/README.md

 stages.
 This can thus result in a *multiverse of analysis*, with the one described above representing a single *universe*.

-How would one declare such different anlternate ways of calculation easily and efficiently?
+How would one declare such different alternate ways of calculation easily and efficiently?
 Below, we describe how our package allows you to make such declarations with ease.